-The registered nurse joined Kingston Health Sciences Centre in 1980, initially working in the Intensive Care Unit.
+The registered nurse joined Kingston Health Sciences Centre (KHSC) in 1980, initially working in the Intensive Care Unit.
 Three years later, she transferred to the Emergency Department (ED) and has been supporting patients there for almost four decades.

 Visiting the ED can be an overwhelming experience.
 That’s why Martindale follows a golden rule when caring for patients.

 “The mantra I say all the time to myself or when I’m orienting people is do what you would want done for you or your family.
 If you do that, then you can’t go wrong,” she explained.
 “Nursing to me is giving back and helping people through some difficult situations.
 I love nursing for what I can do and I truly like the patients.
 I just want to make a difference.”